A Functional Abstraction of Typed Invocation Contexts: CPS Translation

 \subsection{\lambdaC: Target Calculus of CPS Translation}

 \LambdaC

 In Figure~\ref{fig:lambdac}, we define the target calculus of the CPS translation, which we call \lambdaC.
 The calculus is a pure, call-by-value $\lambda$-calculus featuring the unit value $\mttrail$, which represents an empty trail, and a case analysis construct, which allows inspection of trails.
 Note that a non-empty trail is represented as a regular function.
+Note also that we use $v$ and $t$ as both meta-level and object-level variables denoting values and trails.

 As in \lambdaF, we evaluate \lambdaC programs under a call-by-value, left-to-right strategy.
 The choice of evaluation strategy in the target calculus is not important in our setting, but it matters if the target calculus has computational effects (such as non-termination and I/O), because the CPS image of \controltt and \prompttt has non-tail calls.